1 Administration 6 Flowers 2 Stewardship 7 Baby and Toddler Group 3 Sunday school 8 Friends 4 Choir 9 Newsletter 5 Bells 10 Sound System

 2 STEWARDSHIP Our Stewardship Scheme is a very important source of income to meet our running costs and upkeep of the church.
 There are three ways to donate: by Weekly Envelopes, by Cheque or by Standing Order.
 If the donor is a Tax payer we can claim 25p for every £1 given.
 If you are interested or want further details see the "Contact Us" page.

 3 SUNDAY SCHOOL The Sunday School meets on the 4th Sunday of each month, with leaders supervising and teaching the children.
 Children assemble in church with their parents for the 10.30am service, leaving after the first hymn for their own activities, and rejoining their parents towards the end of the service.
-Age range at the moment is 3-9 years.
 There is also a family service at 10.30am on the 2nd Sunday of each month, with children very much in mind and taking part.
 More information on the SUNDAY SCHOOL page.

 4 CHOIR The choir has maintained the choral tradition of an Anglican parish church for well over 100 years.
 There are copies of anthems in the music library dated Whit Sunday 1899.
 The choral tradition is very much a part of the fabric of the church, even today in the 21st century.
 The choir sings at two Sunday services every week, morning and evening.
 While the morning service varies between Book of Common Prayer Communion and Matins, and Common Worship Holy Communion, together with variants for Baptisms and family themed services, the Evensong service is very much as would be heard in parish churches and cathedrals throughout much of England and the Commonwealth.
 This represents a very strong commitment on the part of the choristers who give their time freely to choir practice and two Sunday services week by week.
 Anyone interested in joining the choir should see the organist or the vicar (see "Contact Us" page).